Georgian Furniture Style Guide

 Late Georgian (1780-1830)

-Neo-Classical Refinement: Clean lines, classical proportions, sophisticated inlay work.
+Neo-Classical Refinement: Clean lines, classical proportions, sophisticated inlay work and the introduction of new exotic veneers and timber.

 Collector's Guide